 Cost: Adults/ $14; Children 3-12/ $8; Parking $2; Pony rides $3

 230 Quail Gardens Dr.

-Do you love to spin a good tale?
-Are books a central part of your family?
-If so, gather your clan together and visit the Storytelling Festival at the Encinitas Library sponsored by Storytellers of San Diego.
-Kids can hear tales from around the world performed by professional storytellers and play storytelling games.
-Local students will perform their own stories, and kids who have a story to read can give the open mic their all at noon.
-Grab some lunch from the food truck on site from 11 a.m.- 1 p.m.
-View the day’s schedule online.
+Are books and imagination a central part of your family?
+If so, gather your clan and visit the Storytelling Festival at the Encinitas Library.
+This year’s event, held on St. Patrick’s Day, has an Irish theme.
+Professional storytellers will tell multicultural tales and play storytelling games with the kids.
+Local students will perform their own stories and kids who have a story to read can give the open mic a try.
+Grab some lunch from the food trucks on site from 11 a.m.- 1 p.m.
+View the day’s schedule here.

 540 Cornish Dr.